Nineveh: Archaeology

 The excavations started again in 1927, under the direction of Campbell Thompson, who had taken part in King's expeditions.
 Some works were carried out outside Kuyunjiq, for instance on the mound of Tell Nebi Yunus, which was the ancient arsenal of Nineveh, or along the outside walls.
 Here, near the northwestern corner of the walls, beyond the pavement of a later building, the archaeologists found almost 300 fragments of prisms recording the royal annals of Sennacherib, Esarhaddon, and Ashurbanipal, beside a prism of Esarhaddon which was almost perfect.

 After the Second World War, several excavations were carried out by Iraqi archaeologists.
 From 1951 to 1958, Mohammed Ali Mustafa worked the site.
 The work was continued from 1967 through 1971 by Tariq Madhloom.
 Some additional excavation occurred by Manhal Jabur from the early 1970s to 1987.
 For the most part, these digs focused on Tell Nebi Yunus.

 The British archaeologist and Assyriologist Professor David Stronach of the University of California, Berkeley conducted a series of surveys and digs at the site from 1987 to 1990, focusing his attentions on the several gates and the existent mudbrick walls, as well as the system that supplied water to the city in times of siege.
 The excavation reports are in progress.

+After Mosul’s liberation from the control of the Islamic State (IS), Peter A. Miglus, University of Heidelberg, established a rescue project in 2018, exploring and documenting the intrusive IS tunnels in the Assyrian Military Palace that is located below the destroyed Mosque of the prophet Jonah on Tell Nebi Yunus.
+Archaeological excavations have been conducted since 2019.
+Subsequently, an extensive research project, first under the direction of Stefan M. Maul and now of Aaron Schmidt, University of Heidelberg, developed, focusing also on other areas of Nineveh.
+At Tell Kuyunjiq, activities started in 2021 with rescue and restoration measures for the destroyed reliefs in the throne room wing of the Southwest Palace.
+Excavations in the North Palace commenced in 2022.
+Since 2023, work has also been conducted at the Nergal Gate, which was bulldozed by IS.
+In the lower town, geophysical surveys were carried out north of Kuyunjiq in 2021 and 2023 in preparation of future research on residential areas.